 “You can see that it enhances the visibility of our education,” she said.
 “You also see that foreign institutions with campuses overseas abroad are rising in the international rankings.”

 More than 240 Dutch institutions currently offer degrees overseas, according to a research paper written by Rosa Becker, senior researcher at Netherlands Organisation for Internationalisation of Education (Nuffic) and published by the Observatory on Borderless Higher Education.

-In stark contrast, there is only one publicly funded Dutch higher education institution with campuses overseas – Stenden University of Applied Sciences, which opened four locations between 2000 and 2009.
+In stark contrast, there is only one publicly funded Dutch university with campuses overseas – Stenden University of Applied Sciences, which opened four locations between 2000 and 2009.

-Its campuses in South Africa, Qatar, Thailand and Indonesia now enrol some 600 students, plus an additional 500 ‘intercampus’ mobility students.
+Its campuses in South Africa, Qatar, Thailand and Indonesia now enrol some 600 students, plus an additional 500 ‘intercampus’ mobile students.

 “We do expect that the legislation will result in more joint programmes, as well as the first full programmes abroad,” a spokesperson for VSNU told The PIE News.